Things to Do in Niagara-on-the-Lake That Locals Love

 main street with trees, gardens and shops as one of the best things to do in niagara on the lake

-Here are some of my favourite activities when I come to town.
+Here are some of my favourite activities I like doing when I come to town.

 red brick store front on the main street as one of the best things to do in niagara-on-the-lake